ENSL/ensl.org/DEVELOPMENT.md

 ## Tips

+1. You might have to `sudo chown -R 999:999 for` for `db/data` if you have permission issues with docker.
 1. If you need to run stuff on your host (eg. ruby, rubocop, bundle install etc) run all commands from the: `Dockerfile.dev`.
 It should setup identical setup for your machine.
 1. Add docker container names to /etc/hosts.
 This makes it possible to run test from local machine without using the container since editor/IDE don't integrate with Docker so well.